ZachSpaulding/Final_Project/README.md

 - Python

 ## Project Goals
-Create an MLB metric that evalautes player value by measuring their production against their pay rate, estimating their contracting efficiency.
+Create an MLB metric that evaluates player value by measuring their production against their pay rate, estimating their contracting efficiency.

 ## Timeline
 - **Start Date**: 2/5/2026